kpetrauskas92/Mont-Adventures-PP5/README.md

 ### Introduction

-Mont Adventures aims to be the go-to platform for mountain climbing enthusiasts.
-Our focus is not just to provide a booking service but to offer a complete adventure experience.
-This section outlines the business and marketing strategies designed to make Mont Adventures a leader in specialized adventure travel booking.
+Mont Adventures is a B2C e-commerce platform for mountain hiking and climbing enthusiasts.
+Beyond providing a booking service, the platform delivers a comprehensive adventure experience.
+This plan outlines the strategies to establish Mont Adventures as a primary choice in specialized adventure travel booking.

 ### Target Market